Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 2. Choose **Repair Connection**, and in the **Repair the connection to a SharePoint Web Application** dialog box, choose **Repair**.

-3. In **Team Project Collections**, select the moved team project collection, choose the SharePoint Products tab, and modify the settings to point to the site collection database.
+3. In **Project Collections**, select the moved project collection, choose the SharePoint Products tab, and modify the settings to point to the site collection database.

-### Q: How do I move a team project collection that includes Lab Management?
+### Q: How do I move a project collection that includes Lab Management?

-**A:** If you moved the collection to a different domain or intend to use a different System Center Virtual Machine Manager, you must delete the virtual machines, templates, team project host groups, and team project library shares from the collection database before you start the move, and recreate them in Microsoft Test Manager after the move.
+**A:** If you moved the collection to a different domain or intend to use a different System Center Virtual Machine Manager, you must delete the virtual machines, templates, project host groups, and project library shares from the collection database before you start the move, and recreate them in Microsoft Test Manager after the move.

 ### To delete the Lab Management resources before moving the collection

--   For information about how to remove all group hosts, library shares, and environments from a specified team project collection, see [TFSConfig Lab /Delete Command](../ref/command-line/tfsconfig-cmd.md#lab-delete) with the **/External** option.
+-   For information about how to remove all group hosts, library shares, and environments from a specified project collection, see [TFSConfig Lab /Delete Command](../ref/command-line/tfsconfig-cmd.md#lab-delete) with the **/External** option.

 ### To configure Lab Management resources after moving the collection